Skip to content

 Local institutions lead.

-4. Self-Sustaining Use
+4. Sustainable Use

 This may include:

-- fundraising initiatives
+• fundraising initiatives

-- educational partnerships
+• educational partnerships

-- locally produced materials
+• locally produced materials

-The goal is not dependence, but capacity.
+The goal is not dependency, but capacity.

 5. Ongoing Accountability